IvanZ505/runb-notes/docs/discrete-2/discrete-2.md

 ---

-#todo quiz on binomial poissant distribution thursday, quiz next monday on rest of the distributions
+#todo quiz on binomial poisson distribution thursday, quiz next monday on rest of the distributions

 ### Geometric Distribution
 - In previous distributions, we always knew the number of trials.